-Walkie Talkie Dream Garden is an interactive soundwalk currently being developed by sound artist and composer Dafna Naphtali in to be experienced via in a free mobile-device app, using U-Gruve AR Audio Augmented-Reality platform by Richard Rodkin.
-Geo-tagged audio files, recorded on-site to create short electroacoustic compositions, will be played and altered by the physical (GPS) location of the participants listening over headphones, available on-site only in Williamsburg Brooklyn (NY, USA) and the Wilhelmsburg neighborhood of Hamburg (Germany) and will focus and comment on sounds of this industrial and post-industrial-artist-occupied-gentrifying areas.
-The project has been awarded funding in 2018 from NYSCA, Brooklyn Arts Council, and the Hamburg Cultural Council, and will be completed in June/July 2018.
+Walkie Talkie Dream Garden is an interactive soundwalk being developed by sound artist and composer Dafna Naphtali.
+It is experienced via a free mobile-device app using U-Gruve AR Audio Augmented-Reality platform by Richard Rodkin.
+Geo-tagged audio files, originally recorded on-site to create short electroacoustic compositions, are played / altered by the physical (GPS) location of the participants listening over headphones.
+Available on-site only in Williamsburg Brooklyn (NY, USA) and the Wilhelmsburg neighborhood of Hamburg (Germany), the work focusing and commenting on uniques sounds of industrial and post-industrial-artist-occupied-gentrifying areas.
+Also planned is full-length album to be released Fall 2018.
+The project is with funding from NYSCA, Brooklyn Arts Council, and the Hamburg Cultural Council, and launches in Hamburg June 9, 2018 and Brooklyn September 15, 2018.

 Walkie Talkie Dream Garden is being created as part of “The Wil(helms|liams)burg project”, (“w-burg”) an exchange program of composers in Brooklyn’s Williamsburg and Hamburg’s Wilhelmsburg neighborhoods, using sounds the two neighborhoods have in common.
 The two-year project included 2017 concerts by the participating artists at established festivals in Hamburg (48h Wilhelmsburg Festival, June 2017) and Brooklyn (NY Electroacoustic Music Festival at National Sawdust, July 2017).